'You don't have to be flexible, you need to be elastic:' Bob Ross Auto Group celebrates 50 years in business

 Jenell Ross said she was grateful for those nearly six years working under his oversight.

-"It allowed me the opportunity to learn, but also to gain the respect of his management team, who was very tenured and seasoned and knowledgeable in the business, as well as a part of our organization," she said.
+"It allowed me the opportunity to learn, but gain the respect of his management team, who was very tenured, seasoned and knowledgeable about the automobile business, and our organization," she said.

 Following the death of her father, she, in partnership with her mother, Norma, and brother, Robert Jr., served as the executive management team until Norma died in April 2010 from breast cancer.